Nidhal-Jegham/HowHungryisAIDashboard/README.md

 # HowHungryisAIDashboard

-This repository contains an automated pipeline to scrape, clean, and export large language model (LLM) performance and usage metrics for a Power BI dashboard.
+This repository contains an automated pipeline to scrape, clean, and export large language model (LLM) performance and usage metrics from ArtificialAnalysis.ai for a Power BI dashboard.
 The dashboard estimates the energy, water, and carbon footprint of LLM inference at various scales.

 ## Setup